esvit/ng-table/README.md

 This directive allow to liven your tables.
 It support sorting, filtering and pagination.
 Header row with titles and filters automatic generated on compilation step.

-## Depreciation notice
+## Deprecation notice

-The following behaviours are depreciated and will be removed before the 1.0.0 release.
+The following behaviours are deprecated and will be removed before the 1.0.0 release.

 The 1.0.0 release is expected to land in 2-3 weeks.